Germany takes aim at ECB policy

 "There are no grounds to force the loose monetary policy further," Christoph Schmidt, who heads the group, told a news conference.

-The council of economic experts, presenting its annual report, criticised the policies of the ECB in unusually stark language, saying it was creating "significant risks to financial stability".
+The council of economic experts, presenting its annual report, criticized the policies of the ECB in unusually stark language, saying it was creating "significant risks to financial stability".

 "If low interest rates remain in place in the coming years and the yield curve remains flat, then this would threaten the solvency of banks and life insurers in the medium term," the council noted in the report.